Programs

 - Design, execute and present a personal project, which synthesizes and applies, selected knowledge, skills, and experiences appropriate to the student’s personal and professional goals and/or their chosen area of specialization.

-In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Early Childhood Education will:
+In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Early Childhood Education will: - Effectively communicate in writing and through oral communication.

 - Recognize the fundamental benchmarks to work in the field of early childhood education.